2023 Northwest Territories Income Tax Calculator

 What is Withholding Tax in Northwest Territories ?

-Withholding tax, often referred to as PAYE (Pay As You Earn), represents the amount an employer deducts from an employee’s paycheck and remits directly to the Canada Revenue Agency (CRA).
-Acting as a form of advance tax payment, it is a part of the employee’s annual income tax obligation.
+Withholding tax, known as PAYE (Pay As You Earn), is the money that a company takes from a worker’s paycheck.
+This money goes straight to the Canada Revenue Agency (CRA).
+It acts as a way to pay taxes in advance.
+This tax is part of the worker’s yearly income tax due.

 Understanding Withholding Tax